 Nick’s collaboration with the University of Manchester was born out of a desire to be directly involved with research himself and to encourage NNL to collaborate more with academia.

 “I spent the first year of my Industry Fellowship engaging with university colleagues to establish the proposed lines of research.
 Towards the end of that year, NNL launched its Internal Research and Development programme, which provided some funding to set up part-time PhD projects at the university for two NNL colleagues in photonics characterisation.
-By pool resources with an existing research team with complementary interests, we were able to launch the PHLAME (Photonics and Laser Analysis of Materials and Environments) Research Group in 2015.”
+By pooling resources with an existing research team with complementary interests, we were able to launch the PHLAME (Photonics and Laser Analysis of Materials and Environments) Research Group in 2015.”

 The commencement of the EPSRC-funded TORONE (total characterisation by remote observation in nuclear environments) project in 2017, of which Nick is a co-investigator, provided three new Post-Doctoral researchers and established a new collaboration with Lancaster University.
 It also created new links to national and international nuclear industry organisations and companies.